haryHuds0n/zorinos/README.md

 # Zorin OS Setup Script

-Bash script to automate setup zorin OS with minimum requirent for develop can work with
+Bash script to automate setup zorin OS with minimum requirent for develop can work with.

 The following software will be setup